A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Pitch: Businesses are undoubtedly at risk of cyber attacks in this age.
 In just the first quarter of 20XX, we have already noticed X such attacks.

-I’ll advise businesses to set up security systems in place.
+I’ll advise businesses to set up security systems.
 I’ll recommend Y.

-Lastly and most importantly, have a team in place to monitor security issues.
+Lastly and most importantly, create a team to monitor security issues.
 It helps.

-Ultimately, you will need to pitch several queries which might not be related to our sample templates.
+Ultimately, you will need to pitch several queries that might not be related to our sample templates.
 In that case, follow this frame:

 Don’t Forget The Essentials